 Commission on Collegiate Nursing EducationThe baccalaureate degree program in nursing at the University of Mary is accredited by the Commission on Collegiate Nursing Education.

-View additional information regarding accreditation of this program.
+View additional information regarding the accreditation of this program.

 Careers & Outcomes

-The U.S. Bureau of Labor Statistics projects employment of registered nurses to grow 7% through 2029, due to an increasing emphasis on preventive care; higher rates of chronic conditions; and demand for health care services from the baby-boom population.
+The U.S. Bureau of Labor Statistics projects employment of registered nurses to grow by 9% through 2030.
 Nurses are employed in hospitals, long-term care facilities, private practices, public health agencies, primary care clinics, and more.
 Other nurses work as college and university educators, preparing future nurses, or as scientists developing advances in many areas of health care and health promotion.

 - Registered Nurse